-Total other expense increased for the year ended December 31, 2018 as compared to the year ended December 31, 2017 primarily due to higher employee compensation and benefits, marketing and business development costs, other expenses and information processing and communications.
-Employee compensation and benefits increased due to additional headcount for business growth and technological capabilities, as well as higher average salaries.
-The increase in marketing and business development costs was primarily due to higher acquisition costs and brand advertising targeting loan and deposit growth.
-The increase in other expense was largely driven by an increase in incentives supporting global merchant acceptance.
-Information processing and communications increased as the result of higher investments in infrastructure and analytic capabilities.
+Other expense increased for the year ended December 31, 2019 as compared to the year ended December 31, 2018 primarily due to higher employee compensation and benefits, professional fees, and information processing and communications.
+Employee compensation and benefits increased as a result of higher average salaries.
+The increase in professional fees was primarily driven by higher collection fees resulting from increased recoveries, as well as investments in technological capabilities.
+Information processing and communications was higher due to continued investment in infrastructure and analytic capabilities.